A lot of parents come up with the question, “which bicycle is the most suitable for their kid, and which brand to rely upon?”

 This bicycle is costing at least 1000-1500 lesser than the retailers.
-So, buying Hero Freak 14T Single Speed Cycle from Amazon is cheaper, and also reliable.
+So, buying Hero Freak 14T Single Speed Cycle from Amazon is cheaper and also reliable.
 The pedals are of perfect size, and your kid’s feet won’t slip on these pedals.
-Due to the pedal’s perfect size and non-slip qualities, your kid will learn cycling pretty fast.
-Just grab Hero Freak 14T Single Speed Cycle, and the color is suitable for both boys and the girl child.
+Due to the pedal’s perfect size and non-slip qualities, your kid will learn to cycle pretty fast.
+Just grab Hero Freak 14T Single Speed Cycle, and the color is suitable for both boys and girl child.

 Kids are going to be crazy with the colors and appearance of the Hero Blast 16T Single Speed Cycle.
 Both black and yellow colors are truly amazing.
 Here also, the makers are providing it 85% assembled.

 Just by using some common sense, the remaining 15% assembly can also be done.
 You’re already getting Allen Key & Spanner in the box.
 Max rider height is 4.5 feet here (135 cm).
 The perfect structure of this bicycle helps your kid in balancing, which further makes learning much easier.

 Why should You Buy?

 As the steel frame is super sturdy, nothing will happen to the bicycle, even if your kid rides it on rough paths.

 Due to the perfect material and shape of the seat, your kid can practice cycling for a longer time without feeling hurt.